 B15.
 When are the CFP examinations held?

 The examinations are held twice a year, usually in mid June and mid December.
+There are special examiantion sittings for Module 1 which usually be held in March or April and Spetember or October.
+This is to allow CFP students to fast track their study.
 Please check KMDC web page HERE for the dates and venues of the examinations.

 B16.
 What is the format of the examinations for CFP certification?